ashagaire/BookStore-MERN-Stack-Project/README.md

 The **BookStore Application** is a full-stack project built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 This application allows users to efficiently manage a book inventory through intuitive CRUD (Create, Read, Update, Delete) operations.
 The application has been deployed on **Render**, ensuring accessibility and scalability.

 ---
+## Deployment
+The application is deployed on Render.
+You can access it [here](https://bookstore-vwcs.onrender.com/).

+---
 ## Features
 - **Full CRUD Operations:**
   - Add new books to the inventory.